-The central unit of analysis for the study of intergenerational mobility is the $4 \times 4$ matrix of father's and son's occupation choices.
-Visual examination of the matrix gives some information of the extent of occupational change between generations.
-For example, in the 1865-1900 period, 45.6 per cent of sons belonged to a different occupation group than their father, increasing to 50.2 per cent from 1910 to 1960, 51.5 per cent from 1960 to 1980 and decreasing slightly to 49.7 per cent for the 1980-2011 period.
+The central unit of analysis for the study of intergenerational mobility is the 4×4 matrix of father's and son's occupation choices.
+Visual examination of the matrix provides some information about the extent of occupational change between generations.17 For example, in the 1865-1900 period, 45.6 percent of sons belonged to a different occupation group than their father, increasing to 50.2 percent from 1910 to 1960, 51.5 percent from 1960 to 1980, and decreasing slightly to 49.7 percent for the 1980-2011 period.

-We can further analyze the occupational choice of sons (indexed by j) given the occupational choice of fathers (indexed by i).
-Denoting the raw counts in Table A5 by $X{ij}$ , the probability of a son obtaining occupation j given father's occupation i is where the indexing $j = \{1, 2, 3, 4\}$ corresponds to the four occupation groups (White collar, Farmer, Skilled, Unskilled).
-We can examine the evolution of these probabilities from 1865 to 2011 in Figure 2, where each panel refers to one father's occupation and the line within each panel is the probabilities of son's occupations.
+We can further analyze the occupational choices of sons (indexed by j) given the occupational choice of fathers (indexed by i).
+Denoting the raw counts in Table A5 by X{ij} , the probability of a son entering occupation j given father's occupation i is